NICMx/FORT-validator/docker/README.md

 Here's a basic usage example to run FORT validator mostly with default values (runs as RTR server by default, bound to port 323):

 ```
-docker run --name fort -v host/path/to/tals:/etc/fort/tal:ro -p 323:323 -d fort
+docker run --name fort-validator -v host/path/to/tals:/etc/fort/tal:ro -p 323:323 -d fort-validator
 ```

 At this example:
 - `host/path/to/tals` is the path a the host machine where the TALs are located (`-v` mounts the content at the container, the last value `:ro` is to use it as read only).
-Inside the container, by default `fort` will seek the TALs at `/etc/fort/tal`.
+Inside the container, by default `fort-validator` will seek the TALs at `/etc/fort/tal`.
 - The host port `323` is mapped to the container port `323`, which is the default value where the RTR server will be bound to (see [`--server.port`](https://nicmx.github.io/FORT-validator/usage.html#--serverport)).
 - `-d` runs the container in daemon mode.

 When using `-d` to run the service in the background the logs can be tailed like so:

 ```
-docker logs -f fort
+docker logs -f fort-validator
 ```

 ## Examples